 Let me explain:

 If you owned a farm you could brew your own version of a Farmhouse Ale as long as you used the ingredients that you grew on your farm or at the very least you sourced them locally.
 That is the true example of what a Farmhouse Ale is.
-And that is why a Saison is a Farmhouse Ale, they used the ingredients from their farms to brew it.
+And that is why a Saison is a type Farmhouse Ale receipe, they used the ingredients from their farms to brew it.

 Now having said that the craft brew purest amongst us will prefer the traditional explanation of what a Farmhouse is, and yes traditional this style of beer is considered to be brewed on the farms in France and Belgium.
 Over time two styles of beers emerged out of these farms, The Belgian people brewed the Saison and the French brewed the Biere de Garde, which has more of an earthy and sweet taste to it.